Oreochromis lidole: Distinguishing features

 Juveniles of the various chambo species are essentially indistinguishable from one another, but collectively can be identified by their silvery body, tapering vertical bars and 'tilapia spot' on the lower part of the soft rayed part of the dorsal fin.
-Oreochromis lidole can distinguished from the other closely related 'chambo' species at lengths of about 17–20 cm or greater, as it generally assumes a big-headed, skinny appearance, resulting from its shallower body, larger mouth and bigger opercular plates (gill-covers).
+Oreochromis lidole can be distinguished from the other closely related 'chambo' species at lengths of about 17–20 cm or greater, as it generally assumes a big-headed, skinny appearance, resulting from its shallower body, larger mouth and bigger opercular plates (gill-covers).
 The jaw teeth are set in a 3-4 clearly separated rows, whereas other species often have more or less regularly spaced rows.
 Dissection can reveal the long, slender lower pharyngeal bone with very slender toothed areas.
 During the breeding seasons, males become jet black, with white margins to the unpaired fins, which is similar to those of O. karongae, but enables them to be distinguished from those of O. squamipinnis.